An Introduction to Creating a

 - YouTube is the leading video sharing platform, giving your video content the largest possible reach.
 There's no cost to upload, host and optimize videos, and it offers free, unlimited storage.

-- It’s easy to upload, embed and share on YouTube, plus it supports 360 video.
+- It’s easy to upload, embed and share on YouTube, plus it supports 360-degree video.

 - YouTube videos are hosted on individual channels, so the platform lets you build a group of dedicated subscribers.
 Users who follow your channel are therefore more likely to come across and watch your other video content.
 Plus because YouTube is a searchable video hosting platform, people can find video content on their own.